The Coca-Cola Company [KO] stock Reiterated by Wells Fargo analyst, price target now $64

 Wells Fargo have made an estimate for The Coca-Cola Company shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on July 22, 2021.
 While these analysts kept the previous recommendation, UBS raised their target price from $59 to $62.
 The new note on the price target was released on July 22, 2021, representing the official price target for The Coca-Cola Company stock.
 Previously, the target price had yet another raise from $60 to $65, while Truist kept a Buy rating on KO stock.
 On July 22, 2021, analysts increased their price target for KO shares from 64 to 65.

-The Coca-Cola Company [KO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.35.
-With this latest performance, KO shares dropped by -4.89% in over the last four-week period, additionally sinking by -4.46% over the last 6 months – not to mention a rise of 1.44% in the past year of trading.
+The Coca-Cola Company [KO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.12.
+With this latest performance, KO shares dropped by -0.78% in over the last four-week period, additionally plugging by 1.31% over the last 6 months – not to mention a rise of 6.09% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Coca-Cola Company [KO] shares currently have an operating margin of +28.27 and a Gross Margin at +59.12.
 The Coca-Cola Company’s Net Margin is presently recorded at +23.46.